Effective Equipment Maintenance Log

 mportance of Keeping an Equipment Maintenance Log

-Keeping track of equipment maintenance is crucial for the smooth operation of any business.
-An equipment maintenance log is a detailed record of all maintenance activities performed on a piece of equipment.
-It includes information such as the date of maintenance, the type of maintenance performed, and the name of the technician who conducted the maintenance.
+Keeping track of equipment maintenance is crucial for the smooth maintenance workflows of any fleet business.
+An equipment maintenance log is a detailed record of all maintenance activities performed on a piece of equipment.Β

-1. Track Maintenance History
+1. Track Equipment Maintenance History

 Track Maintenance History